Some guys talk the talk. Some walk the walk. Precious few can do both. Ronan O’Gara is one of those precious few.

 Munster 21 Leicester 19

 No running game?
-He’s the third highest try scoring flyhalf in test history.
+He’s the third highest try-scoring flyhalf in test history.
 No passing game?
 Tell that to Toulouse in 2000, Sale and Leinster in 2006 and the countless other teams who made that same mistake over his career.
 Only one player in history (Dan Carter) has more test points than O’Gara.
 Quite frankly, he’s one of the best fly-halves to ever play the game.
 Disagree?
-You’re wrong.
+Sit there in your wrongness and be wrong.

 He’s a three-time Lions tourist.

-He’s a Grand Slam winner, European Cup winner.
+He’s a Grand Slam winner and a two-time European Cup winner.

 And he’s a Cork man, a Munster man, and an Irish man to his core.